 We also figured that we’d hire a chef to cook for us while we were there, and rent a car since the villa was somewhat removed from civilization.
 It was convenient, cost-effective, and certainly added to the experience.

-On November 20th, we announced the trip to our team—they were completely ecstatic.
+On November 20th, we announced the trip to our whole remote company and they were completely ecstatic.
 To put this in perspective, we’d be bringing along engineers and designers from the Czech Republic, Brazil, Ukraine, and Russia, 80% of whom had never left their home countries or even owned passports.
 It was going to be the trip of their lives (and it certainly turned out to be).
 We decided to go away for a month, from January 8 to February 9.

 Before I left for Thailand (from California), I purchased an iPhone 5 for each member of the team.
 I wanted everyone to have a 3G connection and a great mobile device—as a powerful phone goes a long way when working remotely.
 Plus, iPhones are significantly more expensive where most our team members live, so it was also a pretty big deal for them.
 I also purchased three new 15” Retina MacBook Pros for team members that didn’t have them—this unified us all on the hardware level and created a uniform dev environment.